-Tips to stay healthy while in school?
+Are you struggling to stay healthy while in school?
 Here are some simple tips to stay healthy in college.
 It can be tough staying healthy as a student right?
 As a student, especially in pharmacy school, I remember having poor eating habits.
 The time crunch between getting a healthy meal and studying was always a battle.
 I often found myself snacking on random unhealthy things and fruits once in a while.
 I used to workout frequently, but my eating habits were sub-par.
-Several people tend to put on the famous Freshman 15 pounds lol, i know i did.
+Several people struggle with how to avoid the freshman 15, i did.
 When you have assignments due, exams, projects, group work, all-nighters and so many things grabbing your time and attention it can be hard trying to be conscious of what you eat or get some workout in.
-Here are a few tips you can employ for a healthy lifestyle/ healthy living tips for college students.
+Here are a few tips you can try for a healthy lifestyle/ healthy living tips for college students.

 11 Simple Tips to stay healthy in College

 You probably do not have time to dedicate to going to the gym, spending an hour and driving back to the class right?
 You can workout outside of the gym, anywhere really.
 Find what works for you, get creative.
 You can dance, run, swim, do some jump rope or workouts that do not require equipment.

-When stressed out especially during exams, you tend to eat emotionally, before grabbing that food to eat, ask yourself what could be causing you to crave it.
+When stressed out especially during exams, you tend to eat emotionally.
+Before grabbing that food to eat, ask yourself what could be causing you to crave it.
 Are you stressed, tired, frustrated?
 There may be other ways to deal with it, like taking a nap, going for a quick walk, talking to a friend.
 Try something else before grabbing food.
-Here is a post about how to avoid late night snacking.
+I wrote a post about how to avoid late night snacking.
 Because school can be hard, you may not have time to always sit down and eat.
 Pack healthy snacks to school that will keep you nourished throughout the day.
 Have some staple items such as eggs, chicken, nuts, fruits, and vegetables for your meals.
 Do not always be quick to eat out because you cannot cook or do not have time to cook.